flodenjosefine/Nasa/README.md

 # Nasa
-This is a school assigment with the purpose of using NASA API
+This is a schoolassigment with the purpose of using NASA API key